Tommy McCarthy (boxer)

 Tommy McCarthy (born 4 November 1990) is an Irish former professional boxer who held the European cruiserweight title.
-As an amateur he won a bronze medal for Ireland at the 2008 Youth World Championships.
+As an amateur he won the silver medal for Northern Ireland in the light-heavyweight division at the 2010 Commonwealth Games and a bronze medal for Ireland at the 2008 Youth World Championships.

 Professional career

-McCarthy made his professional boxing debut against Rolandas Cesna on 24 May 2014.
+Following an amateur career which included winning a silver medal at the 2010 Commonwealth Games and a bronze at the 2008 Youth World Championships, McCarthy made his professional boxing debut against Rolandas Cesna on 24 May 2014.
 He won the fight by a third-round technical knockout.
-McCarthy fought thrice more in 2014 and won all three fights by stoppage: against Imantas Davidaitis on 21 June, against Dimitar Spaiyski on 4 October, and Martin Horak on 15 November.
+McCarthy fought three more times in 2014 and won all three fights by stoppage: against Imantas Davidaitis on 21 June, against Dimitar Spaiyski on 4 October, and Martin Horak on 15 November.

 McCarthy fought four more times in 2015.
 He first notched a sixth-round technical knockout of Jakub Wojcik on 20 February 2015.
 McCarthy next scored points victories against Courtney Fry on 1 August and Martin Szatmari on 5 December.
 His last of the year, against Vladimir Reznicek, came just a week after his victory over Szatmari.
 McCarthy won the fight by points.

 McCarthy faced Jon-Lewis Dickinson on 28 May 2016, and won by unanimous decision.
 It was the first ten round bout of his career.
 McCarthy was next scheduled to face Matty Askin on 19 November 2016.
 He suffered the first loss of his professional career, as he lost by unanimous decision.

 McCarthy rebounded from the first loss of his professional career with a first-round technical knockout of Peter Hegyes on 21 October 2017.
 McCarthy was then scheduled to face Blaise Mendouo on 18 November 2017.
 He won the fight on points.

 McCarthy's sole fight of 2018 came against Kent Kauppinen on 17 November.
 He won the fight on points.

 McCarthy was scheduled to face Jiri Svacina on 9 February 2019.
 He won the fight on points.
 McCarthy's four-fight winning streak earned McCarthy the chance to challenge the incumbent WBA Inter-continental Cruiserweight champion Richard Riakporhe on 2 March 2019.
 Riakporhe won the fight by a fourth-round technical knockout.